 At the Exploratorium in San Francisco, we recently studied how learning to ask good questions can affect the quality of people's scientific inquiry.
 We found that when we taught participants to ask “What if?” and “How can?” questions that nobody present would know the answer to and that would spark exploration, they engaged in better inquiry at the next exhibit—asking more questions, performing more experiments and making better interpretations of their results.
 Specifically, their questions became more comprehensive at the new exhibit.
 Rather than merely asking about something they wanted to try (“What happens when you block out a magnet?”), they tended to include both cause and effect in their question (read more at Scientific American).

 This is no surprise to me.
 My own kids learned to ask questions and think critically, often referred to as inquiry based learning, because these were exactly the kinds of questions I asked them.
 Our conversations were and are deep and interlinked, spiked with references to what we're reading, videos we've watched, TED Talks we've listened to, and things we've learned from field trips and classes and NPR and Nova.

-Further, it may be counter-intuitive, but inquiry based learning does lead to accumulation of knowledge, of “content,” as explained at public television’s Thirteen Ed Online website.
+Further, it may be counter-intuitive, but inquiry-based learning does lead to accumulation of knowledge, or "content," as explained at public television's Thirteen Ed Online website.